ebiwd/EBI-Framework/README.md

   - More consistency with print visual language
   - Enhanced mobile support
 - Content first approach: create a content toolkit to help teams understand how to structure content
-  - Templated layouts, such as BBC’s Gel http://www.bbc.co.uk/gel/web/foundations/universal-grid/columns
+  - Templated layouts, such as [BBC’s Gel] (http://www.bbc.co.uk/gel/web/foundations/universal-grid/columns)
   - Customizable widths/fixed/fluid/max
 - Page lifecycle tracking: An improved meta-tag based model for maintaining and tracking content freshness, ownership, and intent
 - Faster development: style guide and pattern library to help accelerate development and understanding
 - Regular updates: A versioning system for the framework to help track changes, features, and usage
 - Collaboration: A more collaborative code base (such as hosting on GitHub) to offer a better path for code collaboration and integration

+## New features
+- Page-specific header colours and images through metatags: meta-background-image, meta-background-color
+- Built in [responsive support through Foundation Framework] (http://foundation.zurb.com/sites/docs/grid.html)

 ## Considerations
 A short list of concerns that need to be kept in mind during the dev process.